-The company utilizes the granting of stock options as a means to compensate certain employees, officers, directors, and consultants of the company.
+The company grants stock options to compensate certain employees, officers, directors, and consultants of the company.
 As the company is currently in the development stage, these stock options form a significant portion of the overall compensation provided by the company.
 As a result, the company's accounting policy with respect to these grants of stock options is critical to the company's overall financial statement presentation, financial position, and results of operations.